3 Rituals for Mabon

 Mabon, also known as the fall equinox, is the holiday on the Wheel of the Year that descends us into autumn.
 On this day, as with both equinoxes, light and dark find balance — we hover, suspended, at an even keel before tipping into more darkness.

 Without the fall and winter dying season, there can be no space for growth in spring and summer.
-Without the pruning and reevaluating of dying season, growth season brings overwhelm and lack of focus.
-Without the shadow work fall and winter invites in, spring and summer feel shallow — love and light with no substance.
+Without the pruning and reevaluating of the dying season, the growth season brings overwhelm and lack of focus.
+Without the shadow work fall and winter invite in, spring and summer feel shallow — love and light with no substance.

 Working with ritual is a beautiful way to honor this sabbat.
 Scroll down to explore some rituals to inspire your practice for this sacred day and season.

 Often referred to as the Witches’ Thanksgiving, Mabon is thought of by some as a second harvest time.
 A time to reap what you have sowed, and enjoy the fruits of your energy with those you love.

 This gratitude ritual is inspired by this aspect of Mabon.
 All you’ll need is a candle in a color that connects you to gratitude, a piece of paper and a pen.
 You can make this fancier if you’d like by rolling your candle in oil and herbs (here are a few gratitude herbs shared by Yoga International to check out), but it’s definitely not a requirement.

 Ground yourself and spend some time reflecting on the question: what are you grateful for?
 Think back throughout this whole year, perhaps since the last fall equinox, and free-write everything you can think of on your paper.